Start My Answer

 Let’s consider an example of how to settle a debt with Weltman, Weinberg & Reis.

 Example: Weltman, Weinberg & Reis is suing Cindy Lou for unpaid debt.
 She owes $3K for an old credit card she forgot about.
-Cindy Lou doesn’t have any defense to the lawsuit, but she files an Answer to stop Weltman, Weinberg & Reis from obtaining a default judgment.
+Cindy Lou doesn’t have any defense to the lawsuit, but she files an Answer to prevent a judgment and show Weltman, Weinberg & Reis that she intends to address the matter.
 Before the court date, Cindy Lou uses SoloSettle to offer Weltman, Weinberg & Reis a settlement of $1,500.
 The company sends a counteroffer, and after a few rounds of negotiations, agrees to settle for $2,000 and drop the lawsuit.

-Act responsibly and you’ll avoid a judgment from Weltman, Weinberg & Reis
+Act responsibly and you’ll be able to resolve a lawsuit from Weltman, Weinberg & Reis

 If you’re facing a debt lawsuit from Weltman, Weinberg & Reis, your best option is to repay or settle the obligation.
 When you come to an agreement, you’ll no longer need to worry about a judgment and wage garnishment.
 Follow our simple guide and move on from what is likely a frustrating experience.